qoolixiloop/qool-latex-loop/README.md

 >
 > #### How qoolixiloop intends to make his friends productive
 > You will get access to all my README and Wiki markdown files.
-> These web pages will give you a lot of inspiration to get you going quickly.
+> These web pages will give you a lot of inspiration to become quickly productive.
 >
 > You will get instructions about a local browser preview tool.
 > Its name is Grip, and it allows you to preview your markdown web pages in your browser, before you commit and upload them to GitHub.
 Because it uses the GitHub API, your preview is close, to what you will see, after uploading it to GitHub.